flame-engine/flame/doc/tutorials/platformer/step_4.md

   }
 ```

-`gameRef.lastBlockXPosition` is being updated by the block's current x-axis position plus its width -
+`game.lastBlockXPosition` is being updated by the block's current x-axis position plus its width -
 10 pixels.
 This will cause a little overlap, but due to the potential variance in `dt` this
 prevents gaps in the map as it loads while a player is moving.